adaltas/node-shell/README.md

   Default value if none is provided; always part of the object return by parse, part of the arguments returned by stringify unless the "no_default" option is set.
+* `extended` (object)
+  Used with 'run', inject the parsed parameter, the original argv array and the configuration as first arguments before passing the user arguments, default is "false".
 * `main` (object)
   Anything left which is not a parameter at the end of the arguments.
 * `name` (string)